 Capitalize on the moment: be relevant and swift.

 Another reason why the collection of customer feedback shouldn’t be dallied off is that you need to seize the moment.
 Relevance is key, which means you should ask the right questions at the right time.
-Don’t ask a customer randomly what they think of your products and service; ask them when they can still remember it.
-Be swift; give them the opportunity to provide you with feedback when their purchase or contact with your customer service department is still fresh in their minds.
-Also, ensure that the questions you ask are tailored to the type of contact your customers have had with you.
-For example, don’t ask them to review a product when all they’ve done is talk to a sales representative.
-The more relevant your question(s), the more useful the feedback you’ll receive!
+Don’t randomly ask a customer what they think of your products and services; ask them when they can still remember it.
+Be swift; give them the opportunity to provide you with feedback when their purchase or last contact

 Interested in the opportunities for growth arising from early-stage customer feedback?
 Don’t hesitate to contact us.
 We will be happy to discuss your wishes.